Flexible Spending Accounts

 There are restrictions to consider when setting up your Flexible Spending Account.
 Federal requirements state that you cannot stop or change your election unless you experience a family status change, including marriage, divorce, death, adoption, termination of employment etc.

-Another restriction for which you need to be aware: Any monies left in your reimbursement accounts as of December 31 of each Plan Year will be forfeited.
+Another restriction for which you need to be aware: Any monies in excess of $500 left in your reimbursement accounts as of December 31 of each Plan Year will be forfeited.
 It is a “use it or lose it” situation.

 Also, keep in mind if you are considering an account for dependent care expenses, it may eliminate your ability to use the dependent care tax credit when you file your federal income tax return.
 In some cases, the tax credit could be more valuable than a Flex Account.
 Review this with your tax advisor before you enroll in a Flexible Spending Account.